-3.0 Searching for prohibited items
+4.0 Searching for prohibited items

-- 3.1 Where the Head Master or an authorised member of staff have reasonable grounds to suspect that a student may have a prohibited item, no consent is required and the search will be carried out.
-Reasonable force may be used during such a search, with the exception of searches for items only banned by the 'Guidelines'. - 3.2 The Head Master can carry out searches and retain or dispose of items in accordance with this policy.
-He has also authorized the following staff members to do so: - Members of the SMT and Executive Group; - Members of the Security Staff; - All Hms, Matrons and staff residing in boarding accommodation or on duty in one of the houses; and - All members of the teaching staff.

-3.3 Searches will be carried out on School premises or where the member of staff has lawful control or charge of the student (for example, on a School trip or in training settings).

-When students travel outside England on a School trip, a condition of participating in the trip will be that students give written consent to any search considered necessary by an authorised member of staff when they are outside England.
+- 4.1 Where the Head Master or an authorised member of staff have reasonable grounds to suspect that a student may have a prohibited item, no consent is required and the search will be carried out.
+Reasonable force may be used during such a search, with the exception of searches for items only banned by the 'Guidelines'. - 4.2 Searches will be carried out on School premises or where the member of staff has lawful control or charge of the student (for example, on a School trip or in training settings). - When students travel outside England on a School trip, a condition of participating in the trip will be that students give written consent to any search considered necessary by an authorised member of staff when they are outside England.
+When on a trip outside of England, the law of that country regarding searching applies. - 4.3 If there are reasonable grounds for suspecting that a student has a prohibited item, it may be appropriate for a member of staff to carry out:

-- 3.4 If there are reasonable grounds for suspecting that a student has a prohibited item, it may be appropriate for a member of staff to carry out: - a search of outer clothing; - a search of School property (for example, a room in a house, a locker or a desk); and/or - a search of personal property (for example, a bag or pencil case). - 3.5 Searches will be conducted in a manner that minimises embarrassment or distress.
+- a search of outer clothing; - a search of School property (for example, a room in a house, a locker or a desk); and/or - a search of personal property (for example, a bag or pencil case). - 4.4 Searches will be conducted in a manner that minimises embarrassment or distress.
 Unless the circumstances are immediately dangerous (see 3.5.1), searches will be carried out in the presence of another member of staff.
-Where possible, the searcher and the second member of staff present will be the same gender as the student. - 3.5.1 Where it is reasonably believed that serious harm may be caused to a person if the search is not immediately carried out, a member of staff may carry out a search of a student of the opposite sex and/or in the absence of another staff member. - 3.6 Where authorised staff find anything which they have reasonable grounds for suspecting is a prohibited item, they may seize, retain and dispose of that item in accordance with this policy. - 3.7 There is no legal requirement for the School to inform parents before a search takes place or to seek their consent, and it is not generally practical to do so.
-However, the School will inform parents of any search that takes place and provide details of any items found. - 3.8 The School will keep a record of searches which can be inspected by the parents of the student(s) involved, subject to any restrictions under the School's 'Data Protection Policy'.
+Where possible, the searcher and the second member of staff present must be the same gender as the student. - 4.4.1 Where it is reasonably believed that serious harm may be caused to a person if the search is not immediately carried out, a member of staff may carry out a search of a student of the opposite sex and/or in the absence of another staff member. - 4.5 Where authorised staff find anything which they have reasonable grounds for suspecting is a prohibited item, they may seize, retain and dispose of that item in accordance with this policy. - 4.6 There is no legal requirement for the School to inform parents before a search takes place or to seek their consent, and it is not generally practical to do so.
+However, the School will inform parents of any search that takes place and provide details of any items found. - 4.7 The School will keep a record of searches which can be inspected by the parents of the student(s) involved, subject to any restrictions under the School's 'Data Protection Policy'.
 Responsibility for overseeing this record lies with the Deputy Head.

-4.0 Confiscation
+5.0 Confiscation

-- 4.1 Under the School's general power to discipline, a member of staff may confiscate, retain or dispose of a student's property as a disciplinary penalty where it is reasonable to do so. - 4.2 Confiscation may take place whether or not a student has consented to a search. - 4.3 In appropriate cases, we will consult parents about how the School should dispose of certain items. - 4.4 The School will take reasonable care of any items confiscated from students.
+- 5.1 Under the School's general power to discipline, a member of staff may confiscate, retain or dispose of a student's property as a disciplinary penalty where it is reasonable to do so. - 5.2 Confiscation may take place whether or not a student has consented to a search. - 5.3 In appropriate cases, we will consult parents about how the School should dispose of certain items. - 5.4 The School will take reasonable care of any items confiscated from students.
 However, the School does not accept responsibility for loss or damage to property (unless negligent or guilty of some other wrongdoing causing injury, loss or damage).

-4.1 Handling of confiscated items:
+5.5 Handling of confiscated items: